ethicalabs-ai/BlossomTuneLLM-MLX/README.md

 ## License

-BlossomTuneMLX is released under the Apache-2.0 License.
+BlossomTuneLLM-MLX is released under the Apache-2.0 License.